{************************************************************************}

 function LocateProgramInSearchPath(ProgramName: string): string;

-procedure StartProgram(prog, workdir: string; params: array of string);
+function StartProgram(prog, workdir: string; params: array of string; show: boolean = true; const bSilent: boolean=False): boolean;

-function RunProgramBlocking(prog, workdir: string; params: array of string): integer;
+function RunProgramBlocking(prog, workdir: string; params: array of string; mode: integer=SW_HIDE): integer;

 function RunProgramWaiting(prog, workdir: string; params: array of string): integer;